New California Dyslexia Guidelines

 According to the resolution, new state guidelines, which will take effect with the start of the 2017-18 school year, are expected to be used by “general education teachers, special education teachers and parents to identify and assess pupils with dyslexia, and to plan, provide, evaluate and improve educational services.”

 The resolution also directs Superintendent Michelle King to: create a plan that provides teacher and staff training necessary to improve understanding dyslexia and its warning signs; appropriate evidence-based instruction and accommodations; and report back to the Board of Education within 90 days.

 “We congratulate the Los Angeles Unified School District and the Board of Education for addressing the challenge of reading in our schools,” says Rick Smith, CEO of the International Dyslexia Association (IDA), “as well as School Board Member Dr. Ref Rodriguez, his co-sponsor School Board Member Scott Schmerelson, the school board staff, the Los Angeles chapter of Decoding Dyslexia California (DDCA), and the many other advocates who work tirelessly to help these students.”
-Mara Wiesen, MA, ET/P, from the Los Angeles Branch of IDA, also spoke in support of this key resolution.
+Mara Wiesen, President of the Los Angeles Branch of IDA, also spoke in support of this key resolution.

 “Approximately 40 million people in the United States and 1 billion people globally have dyslexia,” says Smith.
 “While we don’t know how many were properly diagnosed and received timely intervention, we do know that in every case their lives are more formidable because of dyslexia.”